Play Ball (Carefully, and Not All the Time)!

 Concussions are not always detected by routine examination, he cautions.
 The young cheerleader was taken to an emergency room where personnel told her that her brain looked normal.
 Yet her impairment was so obvious that, by the time she got to Dr. Matarese, she looked like “a deer in the headlights.”
 Every concussion is different.
 Some require a few weeks of rest.
 Others may need a year or more of monitoring.
 Social and academic skills can suffer.

 The adolescent brain is not fully developed, so injuries that go untreated can have a lifelong impact.
 In addition, assumptions about the sports that cause such injuries are not complete.
+In the event of injuries, athletes may have to reach out to well-known experts (check out this provider that provides deep tissue massage jacksonville fl, for example) to get the right treatment and therapy.
 It isn’t always football and rugby that put athletes at risk.
 Two of the more serious head injuries Dr. Matarese treated occurred in a young golfer whose skull was cracked by a golf ball and a tennis player who fell on the court.

 A deeply compassionate neurologist who also serves as an advisor for the Brian Injury Alliance of New Jersey, Dr. Matarese acknowledges the benefits of sports.
 He spells them out without hesitation.
 But if we are going to push our competitors, he says, then parents, coaches, teachers, and athletes themselves must be vigilant on behalf of young people who are putting their health on the line.
 In most cases, a concussion is a temporary, recoverable neurological deficit.
 But when it goes untreated and the brain is exposed to a second injury, Second-Impact Syndrome can cause permanent impairment, or worse.